NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 ``-te`` are in the order::

     xmin, ymin, xmax, ymax

+Ensure the min and max values are not swapped, as ``gdalwarp`` will not give a warning if they are, but the resulting DEM will be incorrect.

 The ``dem_mosaic`` program (:numref:`dem_mosaic`) can be used to automatically compute the bounds of a DEM or orthoimage and change